 There is no central WRGP application.
 Some WGRP programs have their own WRGP application.
 If they do not, make sure that you indicate you want to be considered for the resident WRGP tuition rate somewhere on the application (whether it is online or a paper application).

 Some graduate programs have special admissions requirements for students requesting the WRGP rate.
-To find out, check the program’s profile on our website.
+To find out, check the institution profile on the WRGP Savings Finder.

 Most institutions require that you apply for the WRGP rate BEFORE you begin classes.
 You can contact the graduate admissions office or your program’s department to see if it is possible, but it is unlikely that they will award the WRGP rate retroactively.
 In addition, make sure that if you were awarded the WRGP rate that you have it in writing from your enrolling institution.

-Some 55 universities located in the WICHE region participate in WRGP.
+Some 60 universities located in the WICHE region participate in WRGP.
 Please note that WRGP participation is program-based, so not all of an institution’s programs are offered at the WRGP rate—only those that have applied to the network and qualified.
-To find out whether or not a graduate program that you’re interested in participates in WRGP, check our website.
+To find out whether or not a graduate program that you’re interested in participates in WRGP, check the WRGP Savings Finder.
 If your program is not listed, then it does not participate in WRGP.

 Sorry.
 We can’t help you if your institution is located outside of the WICHE region.
 WRGP programs are located only in the WICHE member states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming.
 Check with your enrolling program’s department to see what other tuition savings programs you might be eligible.
 You might want to apply for a graduate teaching assistantship; some institutions charge TAs resident tuition as an added benefit.